All Episodes

 And I'll tell you why.

-I think that many of these politicians, the state, city, the very well, the and the gov the the uh the governor's office, the homeland security office there, we know so many examples of where these politicians misdirected money they were given in the first place.
+I think that many of these politicians, the state, city, the very, and the governor's office, the Homeland Security Office, there, we know so many examples of where these politicians misdirected money they were given in the first place.

 And they've got nothing but a rash of incompetent leaders and people running that whole state.

-You know, it's one thing to help people get a get us get a leg up and get started rebuilding, but to do everything and here they can 250 billion.
+You know, it's one thing to help people get a leg up and get started rebuilding, but to do everything.

 They're requesting more for their state alone than has been even talked about being authorized.

-And this is gonna backfire on these people.
+And this is going to backfire on these people.

 Their timing couldn't be worse.